Five Common Mistakes Homeowners Make with Drain Cleaning in Richardson, TX

 It’s better to stick with more reliable plumbing tools like drain snakes instead of reaching into your closet for that coat hanger you haven’t used in years.
 Finding new, cost-efficient to clean your drains is nice, but sometimes shelving out the extra cash for more effective technology.

 If you run into a situation with your drains where you don’t feel 100% confident, don’t try to be a hero.
-Call a professional at Dial One Johnson Plumbing.
+Call a professional at Dial One Johnson Plumbing, Cooling & Heating.
 It’s a much safer option than trying to fix a clog that you haven’t encountered before.
 A professional is also more experienced in knowing what safety to take while cleaning drains to ensure to the job is done safely.

 Some of the dangers of drain cleaning a line may not even be known by homeowners: